sugarcrm/rest-php-client/README.md

 Add to any project using composer:
 ```
 "require": {
-    "sugarcrm/rest-php-client": "~2.0"
+    "sugarcrm/rest-php-client": "~3.0"
 }
 ```
-> If you were previously using v1.x, please note v2.x uses different namespaces and is not backwards compatible.
+> If you were previously using v1.x, please note v3.x uses different namespaces and design and is not backwards compatible.
-> You can run v1.x and v2.x side-by-side by using the sugarcrm/php-rest-client-v2 package, which will always maintain the latest 2.x package
+> You can run v1.x and v2.x side-by-side by using the sugarcrm/php-rest-client-v3 package, which will always maintain the latest 3.x package

 __Check out the [Wiki](https://github.com/sugarcrm/rest-php-client/wiki)__ for detailed information on
 * Installation